radiusmethod/kxd/README.md

 ## Configuration

 By default, Kubeconfig Switcher looks for files with an extension of `.conf`.
-You can customize the behavior by setting an environment variable:
+You can customize the behavior by setting an environment variable.
+This can be a single matcher or a comma seperated string for multiple matchers.

-- `KXD_MATCHER`: The file extension used to identify kubeconfig files (default is `.conf`).
+- `KXD_MATCHER`: The file matcher(s) used to identify kubeconfig files (default is `.conf`).

 ## Usage